For background information on this series of CTFs you may want to read this page. Or if your just after my solution please keep reading.

 root@Quaoar:/# find / -name flag.txt find / -name flag.txt /root/flag.txt /home/wpadmin/flag.txt root@Quaoar:/# cat /root/flag.txt cat /root/flag.txt 8e3f9ec016e3598c5eec11fd3d73f6fb root@Quaoar:/#

 Well that’s it for this one.
 Difficulty was spot on.
 Very Easy.
-On the next one.
+On to the next one.

 As usual Questions, Queries, Comments below.